+ow are the results and conclusions on the significant areas of the addit process.
 Status of the audit We have substantially completed our audit of the financial statements of the Police and Crime Commissioner for Norfolk (Group) incorporating the Police and Crime Commissioner (Single Entity) and the Chief Constable (Single Entity) for the year ended 2015/16.
 Subject to satisfactory completion of the outstanding items included in Appendix C we will issue an audit opinion in the form which appears in Appendix F. We have performed the procedures outlined in our Audit Plan and anticipate issuing an unqualified opinion on the financial statements of the PCC Group and Single Entity and the CC Single Entity.
 We expect to conclude that you have put in place proper arrangements to secure value for money in your use of resources.
 We have performed the procedures required by the National Audit Office (NAO) regarding the Whole of Government Accounts submission.
 The PCC Group is below the threshold requiring a detailed audit of the consolidation pack for Whole of Government.
+We had no issues to report.
+We expect to issue the audit certificate at the same time as the audit

-We had no issues to report We expect to issue the audit certificate at the same time as the audit opinion.
-Objections We have not received any objections to the 2015/16 accounts from members of the public.
-Audit differences There are no unadjusted or adjusted audit differences this year above the levels set which we need to report to you.
-Scope and materiality In our audit plan presented at the 10 March 2016 Audit Committee meeting, we communicated that our audit procedures would be performed using a materiality of £4.9 million for the Group; £4.5 million for the Chief Constable (Single Entity); £2.4 million for the PCC (Single Entity); and £0.7 million for the Police Pension Fund Accounts.
-We have reassessed this based on the draft financial statements for the financial year and have slightly amended in some cases the amounts to $\pounds 5$ million for the Group; $\pounds 4.5$ million for the Chief Constable (Single Entity); $\pounds 2.4$ million for the PCC (Single Entity); and $\pounds 0.9$ million for the POIce Pension Fund Accounts.
-The change in the Group accounts derives from an increase in gross expenditure between 2014/15 and 2015/16 of $\pounds 11.2$ million, offsetting a fall in gross Pension Interest Costs of $\pounds 7$ million.
-Pension Fund materiality increases due to an increase in Benefits Payables by $\pounds 5$ million between 2014/15 and 2015/16.
+We expect to issue the audit certificate at the same time as the audit opinion.

+We have not received any objections to the 2015/16 accounts from members of the public.

+There are no unadjusted or adjusted audit differences this year above the levels set which we need to report to you.

+In our audit plan presented at the 10 March 2016 Audit Committee meeting, we communicated that our audit procedures would be performed using a materiality of £4.9 million for the Group; £4.5 million for the Chief Constable (Single Entity); £2.4 million for the PCC (Single Entity); and £0.7 million for the Police Pension Fund Accounts.

+We have reassessed this based on the draft financial statements for the financial year and have slightly amended in some cases the amounts to £5 million for the Group; £4.5 million for the Chief Constable (Single Entity); £2.4 million for the PCC (Single Entity); and £0.9 million for the Police Pension Fund Accounts.
+The change in the Group accounts derives from an increase in gross expenditure between 2014/15 and 2015/16 of £11.2 million, offsetting a fall in gross Pension Interest Costs of £7 million.
+Pension Fund materiality increases due to an increase in Benefits Payables by £5 million between 2014/15 and 2015/16.